-In accordance with Government Auditing Standards, we have also issued our report dated October 31, 2022, on our consideration of Ember Charter School for Mindful Education, Innovation & Transformation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report October 30, 2023, on our consideration of Ember Charter School for Mindful Education, Innovation & Transformation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of Ember Charter School for Mindful Education, Innovation & Transformation's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Ember Charter School for Mindful Education, Innovation & Transformation's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Ember Charter School for Mindful Education's internal control over financial reporting and compliance.